Ankr-network/ankr-docs/docs/build-blockchain/bas/overview.md

 ## Why BAS?

-Today BNB is experiencing network scalability problems and the core developer has proposed to use BAS in their Outlook 2022 paper to solve this problem because these sidechains can be designed for much higher throughput and lower gas fees.
-We want to define a protocol for consensus management and messaging between BAS and BNB so that it is easier for developers to use a ready-made solution and it is easier for BNB to integrate with them.
+Today BNB Chain is experiencing network scalability problems and the core developer has proposed to use BAS in their Outlook 2022 paper to solve this problem because these sidechains can be designed for much higher throughput and lower gas fees.
+We want to define a protocol for consensus management and messaging between BAS and BNB Chain so that it is easier for developers to use a ready-made solution and it is easier for BNB Chain to integrate with them.

 In short, the typical usage of BAS is like the Ronin chain for the Axie Infinity.